Committee of Union and Progress: Early acts of demographic engineering

 Many Unionists were traumatised from the outcome of the Macedonian Question and the loss of most of Rumelia.
 The winners of the 1877-78 Russo-Turkish war and the First Balkan War applied anti-Muslim ethnic cleansing measures against its citizens, which the CUP reacted with similar fever against the Empire's Christian minorities but on a much greater scale in the future.
 With the Macedonian Question's conclusion, attention was now given to Anatolia and the Armenian Question.
 Not wanting Anatolia to turn into another Macedonia, the CUP concluded that Anatolia would become the homeland of the Turks through policies of homogeneity in order to save both "Turkdom" and the empire.
 The CUP would engage in an "... increasingly radicalised demographic engineering program aimed at the ethno-religious homogenisation of Anatolia from 1913 till the end of World War I".

 To that end, before the committee's exterminatory anti-Armenian policies, anti-Greek policies were in order.
-Mahmut Celaleddin (Bayar), who was appointed local secretary of the Union and Progress Party branch of Smyrna (modern İzmir), as well as Talât and Enver Pasha, formulated a terror campaign against the Greek population in the İzmir vilayet with the aim of "cleansing" the area.
+Mahmud Celaleddin (Bayar), who was appointed local secretary of the Union and Progress Party branch of Smyrna (modern İzmir), as well as Talât and Enver Pasha, formulated a terror campaign against the Greek population in the İzmir vilayet with the aim of "cleansing" the area.
 The purpose of the campaign was described in a CUP document:

 The [Committee of] Union and Progress made a clear decision.
 The source of the trouble in western Anatolia would be removed, the Greeks would be cleared out by means of political and economic measures.
 Before anything else, it would be necessary to weaken and break the economically powerful Greeks.